 Silver Bullet Productions is a 501(c)(3) educational film production company, incorporated in New Mexico.

-NEWS AT SILVER BULLET PRODUCTIONS
+WHAT’S NEW AT SILVER BULLET PRODUCTIONS

 Congratulations Silver Bullet for Winning an Emmy®!

 Silver Bullet Productions’ best work comes from collaborations.
-“Canes of Power” is a result of the participation and guidance from leaders from Pueblos of Pojoaque, Zia, Santa Ana, Laguna, Acoma, Tesuque, Pueblo de Cochiti, and Ohkay Owingeh, and the talents of our Production Team Nick Durrie, Matthew Martinez, and Pamela Pierce.
+CANES OF POWER is a result of the participation and guidance from leaders from Pueblos of Pojoaque, Zia, Santa Ana, Laguna, Acoma, Tesuque, Pueblo de Cochiti, and Ohkay Owingeh, and the talents of our Production Team Nick Durrie, Matthew Martinez, and Pamela Pierce.

 On Saturday night, October 19, the Rocky Mountain Chapter of the National Academy of Television Arts and Sciences awarded Silver Bullet Productions with an Emmy® in the category of cultural documentary.
 Included in the award are Pamela Pierce and Nick Durrie, Producers; Maura Dhu Studi, Writer; and David Aubrey, Camera Direction.